HUQAFU/debug-features/README.md

-# debug-features
+# Unity debug mode
-It's a system that allows enable/disable some of test features/gameObjects during playtesting or ab testing
+It's a system that allows enable/disable some of test features/gameObjects during playtesting or ab testing Unity projects

 Add to some of gameObject in your main scene script DebugManager.
 It's allows you to controll state of your feature during gameplay